jonbeebe/jonbeebe.github.io/_posts/2016-02-12-plain-text-notes.md

 This is where "everything as plain text" really shines.
 I spend most of my day in a text editor ([BBEdit](http://www.barebones.com/products/bbedit/)), so it's just comfortable for me to edit my notes in the same app.
 BBEdit also has a nice Projects feature, so all I need to do is open *Notes.bbprojectd* and all my notes are there, nicely organized in the sidebar.
 I can now take advantage of BBEdit's robust search capabilities for all of my notes, which is a huge plus.

-As far as mobile goes, all I needed was a text editor that could link to Dropbox and allow you to select a folder.
+As far as mobile goes, all I needed was a text editor that could link to Dropbox.
 I'm pretty happy with [iA Writer](https://ia.net/writer), but there are other options as well (some of which are free).
 My requirements for mobile aren't that extensive, however, as I rarely do any significant editing of notes on my phone, but I often need to view them.

 ### Media and attachments

 This is something that was good about Evernote, and is surprisingly easy to duplicate with my current setup.
-As mentioned, I have sub-folders for Media and Attachments.
-Since I save my notes as Markdown, I can easily embed images and links as I would with a blog post.
+In my top-level folder, I have sub-folders for Media and Attachments.
+Since I save my notes as Markdown, I can easily embed images and links as I would when writing a blog post.

     ![My Image](../Images/2016-02-12-my-image.jpg)

 In fact, if I really want to get fancy, I could turn my notes into a private [Jekyll](https://jekyllrb.com) blog, but I digress (that's probably overkill anyway).
 In any case, BBEdit has a Markdown previewer (as well as iA Writer), so I can just use the built-in viewers when I want to see embedded media and links.

 All in all, this plain text setup has been working out really well for me, and I don't feel like I'm missing out on any features by not going with a dedicated app or service.
-If you're looking for a note-keeping service, or feel like a change, I recommend giving it a shot!
+If you're in search of a note-keeping service, or feel like a change, I recommend giving the plain text approach a shot!

 [^1]: Although, having a "second brain" doesn't seem to make me any smarter for some reason.
 Weird.